ang-zeyu/infisearch/docs/src/search_configuration.md

 To provide a compromise for recall, query terms that are similar to the searched term are added to the query, although with a lower weight.

 For all [language modules](./indexer/language.md) available currently, this is only applied for the last query term, and if the query string does not end with a whitespace.
-An implicit wildcard (suffix) search is performed on this term. (similar to Algolia Docsearch's behaviour)
+An implicit wildcard (suffix) search is performed on this term.

 #### Term Proximity Ranking